Chiltern Way: Route

 The Chiltern Way runs for around 177 mi.
-There are three extensions - the North Chiltern Trail, the Southern Extension and the Berkshire Loop - adding a further 29 mi between them.
+There is an extension - the Berkshire Loop - adding a further 29 mi between them.

 The route is circular and runs through the Chiltern Hills region, passing through parts of the counties of Bedfordshire, Buckinghamshire, Hertfordshire and Oxfordshire.
-The route includes the Chilterns Area of Outstanding Natural Beauty and many of the town and villages situated in the Chilterns such as Chalfont St Giles, Marlow, Radnage, and Stokenchurch.
+The route includes the Chilterns National Landscape and many of the town and villages situated in the Chilterns such as Chalfont St Giles, Goring, Radnage, Stokenchurch, Great Offley and Redbourn.